UCI-GDIM31/w0-setup-check-in-sprigdonut/README.md

 **These questions are not graded for accuracy!
 Answer honestly, don’t Google it.**

 1. Game design document
+n/a

 2. Scope management
+    Maintinating a reasonable goal as to the expectations for the end result to ensure the project is completed in a reasonable time and can be built with the current knowledge.

 3. Iteration
+    An version of a game/program

 4. Object-Oriented programming
+    where code is attatched to game objects

 5. Model-View-Controller architecture
+    a game where the player character, camera, and enviornment are separate?

 ## Complete!